-The PBGC has numerous best practices to ensure that is FOIA system operates efficiently and effectively.
+For years now, the PBGC has socialized numerous best practices to ensure that its FOIA system operates efficiently and effectively.
 These best practices have been integral to mitigating challenges relating to the adequacy of searches, performance, training and outreach.
 Some of these areas are described below:

-- Senior Leader Support of the Division: The General Counsel and the Deputy General Counsel support the division's search initiatives by engaging their peers and promoting compliance at the highest levels of the corporation. - Performance Management: The Disclosure Officer, in consultation with the employees, annually issues clear objectives and goals in the form of a performance plan.
-Employees are held accountable for their performance in four areas: 1) Provides timely and concise responses...; 2) Provides quality analysis...; 3) Team Work; and 4) Customer Service.
+- Senior Leader Support of the Division: The General Counsel and the Deputy General Counsel have supported the Disclosure Division's search initiatives by engaging their peers and promoting compliance at the highest levels of the corporation. - Performance Management: The Disclosure Division interactively achieved clear objectives and goals in the form of individual performance plans.
+Employees are held accountable for their performance in four areas that are weighted by grade level: 1) Provides timely and concise responses...; 2) Provides quality analysis...; 3) Teamwork; and 4) Customer Service.
 The Disclosure Officer conducts quarterly performance reviews using objective performance data.
-In addition to an annual performance evaluation, employees are regularly recognized for their achievements throughout the year during weekly staff meetings. - End-of-Year Backlog: At the beginning of August, the Disclosure Division rebalances workloads by redistributing and/or reassigning all open and overdue cases among staff members.
-On or about the third business day in September, the Disclosure Division reviews all open cases to confirm disclosure strategy/course of action and identifies obstacles that might delay case closure; any obstacles are resolved quickly. - Workflow Management: Government Information Specialists must conduct searches or send search requests to record custodians no later than the 5th working day after the request has been assigned.
+In addition to an annual performance evaluation, employees are regularly recognized for their achievements throughout the year during weekly staff meetings. - O End-of-Year Backlog: At the beginning of August, the Disclosure Officer rebalances workloads by redistributing and/or reassigning all open and overdue cases among staff members.
+On or about the third business day in September, the Disclosure Division reviews all open cases to confirm the disclosure strategy/course of action and identifies obstacles that might delay case closure; any obstacles are resolved quickly. - Workflow Management: Government Information Specialists must conduct searches or send search requests to record custodians no later than the 5th working day after the request has been assigned.